 Comes up in A Brother's Price.
 Jerin Whistler is being taken to be married; he's known to be a virgin and free of ST Ds, and men of his family are uncommonly virile; a family that was on its way to the cribs to try and get someone pregnant tries to pay his sisters to get him for one night with one of their daughters, who's also a virgin and clean.
 They reason that no one can tell if a man is a virgin, and this would profit everyone.
 Eldest Whistler will have none of this.
 Somewhat subverted in that Captain Tern was there, if overlooked, and reported this incident, making the Whistlers look better.

 In Glen Duncan's Weathercock this is pretty much the theme of the book, along with its climax: Dominic, the protagonist, is given the chance to do what he's always struggled with the desire for - to torture someone to death.
 He doesn't do it.
 It is not about what he wants to do; as he notes, it is a matter of what he is and is not capable of.

-Happens two times to ═˝igo Balboa, the sidekick of the Capitßn Alatriste in the novels of Javier PÚrez-Reverte: Once in "Purity of Blood" (faced to surrender or attack, as 13-years old boy chooses to attack with a dagger the troops of the Inquisition including an expert assassin) and once in "The Cavalier in the Yellow Doublet" (a trap is prepared for him and Alatriste under the supposition that ═˝igo would never dare not to ask him for support - he does).
+Happens two times to ═˝igo Balboa, the sidekick of the Capitßn Alatriste in the novels of Arturo PÚrez-Reverte: Once in "Purity of Blood" (faced to surrender or attack, as 13-years old boy chooses to attack with a dagger the troops of the Inquisition including an expert assassin) and once in "The Cavalier in the Yellow Doublet" (a trap is prepared for him and Alatriste under the supposition that ═˝igo would never dare not to ask him for support - he does).
 In both cases the fact of "showing the real character even with no possibility of glory" is indicated (in the first case by the narrator, in the second by Alatriste who actually arrives on time.

 Live Action TV